 - 5.5.
 The EBHNA estimates that the neighbourhood area requires 1,982 (rounded) units of affordable rented housing and 1,711 (rounded) units of affordable home ownership across the ENBP period.
 Both forms of affordable housing appear to be valuable in meeting the needs of people on various incomes. - 5.6.
 AECOM suggests an indicative mix of affordable housing, chiefly in response to the expectation that the delivery of affordable housing will be lower than the needs identified here, the fact that there is a greater need for affordable rented housing identified, and the significant backlog of households on the Housing Register in the neighbourhood area.
 In this context, affordable rented tenures should be prioritised.
 It is suggested that in Elstree & Borehamwood, 70% of affordable housing is delivered as social/affordable rent, and the remaining 30% as affordable home ownership products. - 5.7.
-Looking specifically at affordable home ownership, it is suggested that 25% of affordable homes are delivered as First Homes, in line with national policy, at a 50% discount.
-The remaining 5% should be delivered as shared ownership, with 10% equity allowing households on mean incomes and households with two lower quartile earners to access home ownership.
-Rent to Buy does not feature in the mix as the least affordable tenure locally. - 5.8.
+Looking specifically at affordable home ownership, it is suggested that First Homes could still be an appropriate mechanism for delivering homes at a higher discount, with a recommendation of up to 50% discount on such homes should be provided unless demonstrated to be unviable.
+As a minimum, a 30% discount on such homes is required by HBC.
+Other routes that would be supported include shared ownership, with 10% equity allowing households on mean incomes and households with two lower quartile earners to access home ownership.
+Rent to Buy does not feature in the mix as it is the least affordable tenure locally.

+- 5.8.
 Given the constraints that exist in the neighbourhood area (i.e. the Green Belt), the expected level of delivery will likely not meet the quantity of demand identified in estimates of the need for affordable housing.
 It is therefore recommended that the policy requirement is met wherever possible, and for further avenues for delivering greater quantities of affordable housing (such as exception sites) to be explored.
-This is included as a non-policy action.
+This is included as a non-policy action. - 5.9.
+Should HBC consider removing a site from the Green Belt, or identifying a grey belt site(s), the levels of affordability should be directed by the NPPF 'Golden Rule' requirements.
+This would assist in uplifting the percentage of affordable housing.